Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 You can also start agentcontrollers manually on remote machines, if you like.

 #### Remote and Distributed
 This is the most typical XLT deployment.
-There are many agentcontrollers avaialble and already started and configured, you only have to tell your mastercontroller which of these should take part in the next load test run.
+There are many agentcontrollers available and already started and configured, you only have to tell your mastercontroller which of these should take part in the next load test run.

 The remote machines can be in the cloud, in your own datacenter, machines under your table, or all together.